Southern white-breasted hedgehog: Taxonomy

 For a long time these two species were considered to be one.
 The northern white-breasted hedgehog of Eastern Europe and Russia was formerly recognized as a subspecies of the southern white-breasted hedgehog but newer investigations see both as different species.
 The southern white-breasted hedgehog and European hedgehog can hybridize.

-Similar white-breasted hedgehogs
+Similar hedgehogs

-Some relatives to the southern white breasted hedgehog consist of the west European (Erinaceus europaeus) and northern white-breasted (Erinaceus roumanicus).
+Some relatives to the southern white-breasted hedgehog consist of the west European (Erinaceus europaeus) and northern white-breasted hedgehogs (Erinaceus roumanicus).
 These two species are creating gene flow through reproducing with one another and result in generating hybrids.
 Gene studies were conducted and discovered that the northern southern white breasted hedgehogs have more expressed genes than the west European hedgehog in the hybrid species.

 Behaviour

 Like most hedgehogs, the southern white-breasted hedgehog's habitat ranges from deciduous forests to parks and gardens.
 Their diet is the same as well, consisting mostly of insects, slugs, snails, and worms.
 They also prey upon toxic beetles which they happen to be immune to.
 The breeding period is between March and July, with up to 7 offspring being produced after a gestation period of about 6 weeks.
 They hibernate from November to March.
 Unlike its European counterpart, the southern white-breasted hedgehog never digs dens.
 It prefers building grass nests in secluded places.